Resource Library: Overview

 The content time line spans the pre-Colonial period to the present and covers significant artistic achievement in every state in the United States.

 Resource Library has published online over 1,350 articles, essays and scripts written by hundreds of acclaimed authors and playwrights, thousands of other texts, plus over 22,300 images, all providing educational and informational content of exceptional quality.
 Every day, thousands of individuals from all corners of the globe access the publication.

 Texts and related images are provided almost exclusively by nonprofit art museums, galleries and art centers.
 The vast majority of published materials relate to museum exhibitions.
 Pages on services to institutions and scholarly text from private sources describe how the publication serves both the public and its sources of materials.

-Texts and images from institutions are usually sent to Resource Library by staff members including curators, executive directors and media relations personnel.
-Certain texts not attributed to an author -- which may include gallery guide texts, wall panel and labels texts -- plus audio tour scripts and checklists, are usually written or compiled by exhibition curators.
-News releases are usually written by media relations staff, who gather information from curators before composing the releases.
+Texts and images from institutions have typically been sent to Resource Library by staff members including curators, executive directors and media relations personnel.
+Certain texts not attributed to an author -- which may include gallery guide texts, wall panel and labels texts -- plus audio tour scripts and checklists, have been usually written or compiled by exhibition curators.
+News releases have been usually written by media relations staff, who gather information from curators before composing the releases.
 See descriptive information on staff positions and definitions in TFAO's Museums Explained.
-Less frequently, news releases are written by media relations firms retained by nonprofit organizations.
+Less frequently, news releases have been written by media relations firms retained by nonprofit organizations.
 Resource Library does not inject its own critique or opinions into published texts.

 What you won't find

 User-tracking cookies are not installed on our website.
 Privacy of users is important to us.
 Also, pages are loaded faster without cookies.
 We want you to view Resource Library content as quickly as possible.
 Resource Library contains no advertising and is 100% non-commercial.

 How to find content